BenjaminWendtner/Jhana/README.md

 ### Code the views
 Views contain all the HTML.
 Each Controller gets an extra View folder.
 Each Controller-Action gets an extra PHP-file which is named after the action.
 You can use all the Variables you passed via the controller render-method.
 An important file is the *views/layout/layout.php*.
 Every view is rendered into this layout file.
-So you could use the layout for things that stay the same for each view, like Header, Footer etc.
+So you could use the layout for things that stay the same for each view, like Header, Footer and so on.

 ### Assets
 The assets are devided into three parts: JavaScript, CSS and Images.
 Feel free to add any subfolders to the JS or the CSS folders.
 All these files will be automatically loaded recursively anyways.
 Jhana imports the Bootstrap-Frontend Framework by default.
 For Stylesheets you could use CSS and LESS.
 Also Pjax is used to provide the fastest possible site-loading.
 For all those things, you have to configure nothing, just enjoy the magic ;-)

 ### Helpers
 You can use the Helpers-Folder to create your own Helpers.
 Helper methods can be executed everywhere but we would recommend to use them in views.

+### Localization
+Jhana also supports localization.
+Put your language files into *config/languages/* folder and name them appropriately ("en.php", "de.php" and so on).
+Use the function ```php Jhana::set_language('en');``` to set the session to this language.
+Then use ```php Jhana::t(...);``` to print your translations.